-Since bigger bases house more people and generate more waste, we focus on the average cost per ton of waste disposal, that is, the total contract amount paid for waste disposal divided by total tonnage of waste.
+In coordination with the Air Force Installation Contracting Agency (AFICA), we collect the total contract amount paid for solid waste disposal services, total tonnage of waste, and total number of containers for each AF base reporting these data.
+Since bigger bases house more people and generate more waste, we focus on the average cost per ton of waste disposal (i.e., the total contract amount paid for waste disposal divided by total tonnage of waste).
 We refer to the price paid per ton on waste disposal as the cost per ton because prices paid represent the costs of waste disposal for AF bases.
-Here, we find large differences in cost per ton across AF bases ranging from \$44 to \$844.
-Using linear regression analysis, we find these costs are not significantly correlated with local economic factors.
-Rather, the average cost per ton is negatively correlated with the number of waste containers on the base.
-Our interpretation is that firms incur high fixed costs of contracting with AF bases, namely many forms and training requirements.
+Here, we find large differences in cost per ton across AF bases, ranging from \$44 to \$844.
+Additionally, the average cost per ton is negatively related to the number of waste containers on the base.
+Our interpretation is that firms incur high fixed costs of contracting with AF bases, namely more forms and training requirements.
 Such regulatory costs are the same if the base has 50 containers or 750.
 This suggests there are economies of scale in waste disposal.
-And, smaller AF bases could perhaps reduce their costs by coordinating with other government entities under a single waste disposal contract.
+Smaller AF bases could perhaps reduce their costs by coordinating with other government entities under a single waste disposal contract.

 In the second part of our analysis, we compare AF bases to local cities.
-We first matched each AF base to its nearest city.
-Then, we contacted the city to learn the nature of their waste disposal contract and their costs of waste disposal.
+We first match each AF base to its nearest city.
+Then, we contact the city to learn the nature of its waste disposal contract and its costs of waste disposal.
 While 30 cities responded to our questions, we study only 20 cities where the waste disposal data are comparable to the AF base.
 Across these 20 cities, we find no significant difference in the price paid per ton across cities and AF bases.
-But when we split the sample by the number of containers, we find smaller bases with fewer than 75 containers pay almost twice as much per ton for waste disposal compared to their neighboring city.
-We find no such large base-city difference for bases with more than 75 containers.
-Smaller cities would do well to contract with their neighboring city for waste disposal.
+When we split the sample by the number of containers, though, we find that smaller bases with fewer than 75 containers pay almost twice as much per ton for waste disposal compared to their neighboring cities.
+We find no such base-city difference for bases with more than 75 containers.
+Smaller bases would therefore do well to contract with their neighboring cities for waste disposal.

-Our findings benefit the Air Force and DoD by comparing the costs per ton of waste disposal across AF bases and across bases and their neighboring cities.
-Moreover, the methodology can be applied to study the variation in prices paid between DoD bases and local cities for other BOS type services, such as custodial, grounds maintenance, and perhaps even professional services.
+Our findings benefit the Air Force and DoD by comparing the costs per ton of waste disposal across AF bases and between bases and their neighboring cities.

+Moreover, the methodology can be applied to study the variation in prices paid between DoD bases and local cities for other BOS-type services, such as custodial, grounds maintenance, and perhaps even professional services.